 Your network provider is responsible for getting preauthorization for in-network covered services.
-If your provider determines you need care from an out-of-network provider, your provider must request approval from Neighborhood prior to scheduling an appointment or receiving covered services.
+If your provider determines you need care from an out-of-network provider, your provider must request approval from Neighborhood for the out of network services that require prior authorization prior to scheduling an appointment or receiving covered services.
 Call Neighborhood Member Services at 1-855-321-9244.
 Neighborhood Medical Management will review your request for services.

-If your provider determines you need an out-of-network provider, your provider must request approval from Neighborhood prior to scheduling an appointment or receiving services.
+If your provider determines you need an out-of-network provider, your provider must request approval from Neighborhood prior to scheduling an appointment or receiving services for the out of network benefits that require prior authorization.